nextcloud/documentation/developer_manual/exapp_development/faq/BehindCompanyProxy.rst

 Corporate Proxy - Permanent Settings for PHP CLI
 ================================================

-If you're using our application within a corporate network that requires proxy settings, you might encounter issues when running PHP CLI commands that attempt to access the internet.
+If you're using our application within a corporate network that requires proxy settings, you might encounter issues when running PHP CLI commands that attempt to access the Internet.

 To resolve this, you need to configure permanent proxy settings for the PHP CLI environment.